muskit/WacK-Repackager/HOWTO.md

 If you want to export music videos, the process for doing so involves a **lot** of waiting.
 Therefore it is recommended to run this in the background while you do the other processes.

+Videos exported using this process may not play properly as mentioned in [this issue](https://github.com/muskit/WacK-Repackager/issues/2).

 You will need [ffmpeg](https://www.ffmpeg.org/download.html) installed and on PATH.

 1. Set the paths in `convert-videos.bat` as needed: